sruthipapanasa/capstone_website/index.md

 ## Related Works
 <p id="RelatedW">
-<strong>Using Sentiment Analysis to Define Twitter Political Users' Classes and Their Homophily During the 2016 American Presidential Election</strong> by Caetano et al.
+<span class="new-line"><strong>Using Sentiment Analysis to Define Twitter Political Users' Classes and Their Homophily During the 2016 American Presidential Election</strong> by Caetano et al.</span>
   <a href="https://jisajournal.springeropen.com/articles/10.1186/s13174-018-0089-0#Sec3" class="button">Click Here for the Article</a>
-<span class="new-line"></span>
-<strong>AI-Augmented Surveys: Leveraging Large Language Models and Surveys for Opinion Prediction</strong> by Junsol Kim and Byungkyu Lee
+<span class="new-line"><strong>AI-Augmented Surveys: Leveraging Large Language Models and Surveys for Opinion Prediction</strong> by Junsol Kim and Byungkyu Lee</span>
 <a href="https://arxiv.org/abs/2305.09620" class="button">Click Here for the Article</a>
 </p>